IcyonGit/website-aio/README.md

 This repository is for people looking for a convenient way to deploy Holy Unblocker.

-The website repository can run without other scripts being installed, however you'll only get the frontend.
+The website repPository can run without other scripts being installed, however you'll only get the frontend.
 We configured all required [dependencies](#dependencies) to make deployment streamline.

 ## Configurations